 -Holding some food between your fingers, notice its color, shape, texture and aroma.

 -Raising the cup or utensil, be aware of movement of your hand and arm, appreciative of the body’s function and wisdom.

 -Pause between sips and bites, setting down utensils and cup.

--Chew each mouthful slowly, aiding the digestive process.
+-Chew each mouthful well before swallowing, aiding the digestive process.

 -Notice while mindfully eating and drinking there is no room in your mouth for worry, fear, anxiety, depression or other distressing thoughts and emotions.
 If these arise in your mind, simply bring awareness back to sipping and chewing.
 If you persistently recognize emotions associated with your eating habits, it may be worthy of journaling, self reflection or discussion with a professional counselor.

 -As you chew, notice changes in food texture, temperature and taste.